axibase/atsd/installation/uninstalling.md

 Execute the commands below to uninstall ATSD or to re-install it.

-The commands will **not** remove the data stored in ATSD, it will remain in the `/opt/atsd` directory.
+The commands uninstall ATSD without deleting the data which remains in the `/opt/atsd` directory.

 ## Debian Package